A First Surf Trip

 “What movies has your husband done?”

 “You may not know him.”
-She said in sheepish humility.
+She said with sheepish humility.
 “Have you seen Singlefin Yellow?”.
 My wife and I exploded with our love of the flick.

 “Well, how about Sprout or One California Day?”
 She asked genuinely.